 4 Quick Ways to Repurpose your Social Media Content

 Are you looking to get more out of your social media content?
-One of the more common questions I’m asked about is ‘should I be on other platforms other than Facebook?’
-My answer to this is typically — no. Let me explain; too often, people have enough trouble staying consistent on one platform so adding another is never a good idea.
-I strongly believe (and speaking from experience) is that you can build a strong business using Facebook alone.
-However, rather than simply saying ‘no‘, this post is dedicated to teaching you how to repurpose your Facebook content on other platforms.
+One of the more common questions I’m asking is, ‘should I be on platforms other than Facebook?’
+My answer to this is typical — no. Let me explain; too often, people have enough trouble staying consistent on one platform, so adding another is never a good idea.
+I firmly believe (and from experience) that you can build a strong business using Facebook alone.
+However, rather than simply saying ‘no,’ this post is dedicated to teaching you how to repurpose your Facebook content on other platforms.

 While doing so quickly, efficiently and effectively.

 You already know I love all things content.
 Not only do I love it, but I believe it is the bread and butter of your business — and relationships.
 We live in an era of content obsessions, right?

 We love to consume it, and I hope you also love delivering it.

 So, let’s assume you have generated great content and delivered it via Facebook Live.
 I hope you over delivered!
 You shared some excellent value, gave your viewers something to think about and hopefully act upon, etc.

 Well, it was such a great piece of content you want to repurpose it elsewhere on social media.

 Please note that this same strategy can be done with any quality content you already have.
 I always recommend evergreen content for this very reason.

 Because the truth is, I have some great pieces from months ago I still refer back to.
 And it’s still relevant, so it is the perfect content to revisit.